nmshd/connector/packages/types/README.md

 >
 > This package is still in development and should not be used yet.

-This package provides TypeScript types for writing connector modules.
+This package provides TypeScript types for writing Connector modules.

 ## Documentation